tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 	    ...
 	] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

-You'll also need to add the following `import` statements at the top of the `urls.py` module.

-{lang="python",linenos=off}
-	from django.conf import settings
-	from django.conf.urls.static import static

-Once this is complete, you should be able to serve content from the `media` directory of your project from the `/media/` URL.
+Once these changes have been made, you should be able to serve content from the `media` directory of your project from the `/media/` URL.

 X> ### Create the `media` Directory
 X> Did you create the `media` directory within the `tango_with_django_project` directory?
 It should be a the same level as the `static` directory and the `manage.py` module.